Kishori Godbole

 Kishori Godbole is a Marathi TV and film actress.
 She is the daughter of Marathi singer Jaywant Kulkarni.
 She is known for her role as Mrs. Vibhavari Suhaas Tendulkar in Mrs Tendulkar.
 She is also a well known theater actress of many plays.
 She played the character of Shobha in Sachin Pilgaonkar's TV series Hudd Kar Di, aired on Zee TV.
-She also played role of Bayaza Maa in Sony TV's show Mere Sai - Shraddha Aur Saburi.
+She also played role of Bayaza Maa in SET's show Mere Sai – Shraddha Aur Saburi.